rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH3.md

 ## 3.3 Labeled parameters and arguments

 OCaml allows functions to have labeled and optional parameters and arguments. **Labeled parameters** are specified with the syntax `~label: pattern`. **Labeled arguments** are similar, `~label: expression`.
-Labels have the same syntactic conventions as variables, i.e. the label must begin with a lowercase letter or an underscorde.
+Labels have the same syntactic conventions as variables, i.e. the label must begin with a lowercase letter or an underscore.

 Example: